Churchville Nature Center: History

 In 1942 Mill Creek, a tributary of the larger Neshaminy Creek, was dammed up by the Philadelphia Suburban Water Company creating Springfield Lake (now called Churchville Reservoir) as a reserve source for the local municipal water supply.
 In 1964 after years of development and the creation of the Department of Parks and Recreation, Philadelphia Suburban and Bucks County struck a deal that leased land adjacent to the lake to the county to found Churchville Nature Center.
 The facility was the first nature center in the county and originally operated out of a small 1800s stone farmhouse.
 Today the farmhouse is still standing and currently used for offices.

 In 1976 the nature center moved out of the old farmhouse and into what is now the old wing of the now greatly expanded visitor center.
 This first version of the visitor center had a small area for offices, an auditorium, a gift shop, a visitor desk, library and several exhibits.
 As the center grew, it took on more staff and expanded both its programming and exhibits to keep up with the influx of new visitors.
 In the 1990s the center expanded to include two of its current major attractions: the Lenape Village and the Marlin D. Corn Wildlife Gardens.

 In 2005 the Nature Center started a sustainable, eco-friendly expansion to its main visitor center that took ten years and over $3 million to complete.
 Spearheaded by now retired Director Chris Stieber, the expansion added over 5,000 square feet of space, 32 geothermal wells, a cooling tower, a 20,000 gallon underground rainwater collecting cistern, a working wetlab, classrooms, an exhibit hall and new auditorium.

 Mission and symbol

 The mission of the Center is to instill an awareness and appreciation of the natural world through education, and to encourage responsible environmental stewardship with a commitment to the preservation of resources and wildlife habitat.

 Churchville chose a symbol representing one of the more widely distributed animals found on its grounds, the dragonfly.

 Trails

 Churchville Nature Center contains about two miles of color blazed trails that weave through 55 acres of the main preserve.
 These wildlife trails are open to the public from dawn till dusk.
-As a nature preserve, dogs are not allowed on trails nor is the lake open to fishing, boating or related activities.
-The trail includes sections that are paved and boardwalk sections made using recycled plastic making those trails ADA compatible.
+Because the site is a nature preserve, dogs are not allowed on trails and the lake is not open to fishing, boating or related activities.
+The trail includes sections that are paved and boardwalk sections made using recycled plastic, making those trails ADA compatible.